eolementhe/guide/guide.md

 An FTP bloc allows you to upload or downlad files from an FTP / SFTP / FTPS server.

 At first you will need to add your FTP server.
 For that nothing simplier select the `FTP`or `FTP export` option in the ingest or delivery of your workflow.
+Or directly in `Manage Preset` > `FTP export`

 Click on `Add Server`